nsanchez75/ml-on-effectors/esmfold-tests/esmfold-tests-notebook.md

 curl -X POST --data "GENGEIPLEIRATTGAEVDTRAVTAVEMTEGTLGIFRLPEEDYTALENFRYNRVAGENWKPASTVIYVGGTYARLCAYAPYNSVEFKNSSLKTEAGLTMQTYAAEKDMRFAVSGGDEVWKKTPTANFELKRAYARLVLSVVRDATYPNTCKITKAKIEAFTGNIITANTVDISTGTEGSGTQTPQYIHTVTTGLKDGFAIGLPQQTFSGGVVLTLTVDGMEYSVTIPANKLSTFVRGTKYIVSLAVKGGKLTLMSDKILIDKDWAEVQTGTGGSGDDYDTSFN" https://api.esmatlas.com/foldSequence/v1/pdb/
 ```

 This doesn't work because ESMFold API has a limited amount of usage at a time.
-We havve to use Google Colab or ESMFold repository.
+We have to use Google Colab or ESMFold repository.

 ## Using ESMFold Colab